Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

   > [Info] The value of the defining attributes can be included into the SKU formula.
 When you have added a defining attribute, the corresponding placeholder for this attribute is displayed in the *Formulas* section.

-5. For the next steps to create a variant set, follow the sub-procedures below:
+5. For the next steps to create a variant set, follow the procedures below:
       - [Add defining attributes](#add-defining-attributes)
       - [Add changeable attributes](#add-changeable-attributes)